Announcing the winning poets

 - International entrants are welcome.

-- Each entry should contain up to 10 poems of no more than 60 lines each.
-Each poem should start on a new page and be in 12 pt Calibri type.
-(Winners will later be invited to submit enough poems for a 32-page pamphlet.)
+- Each entry should contain up to 10 poems of no more than 60 lines per poem.
+Each poem should start on a new page and preferably in 12 pt Calibri type (or similar sanserif face) Winners will later be invited to submit enough poems for a 32-page pamphlet.)

 - You may submit up to three entries, each of 10 poems, provided an entry fee is paid for each.